 Keep fabric, paper, and other flammable materials away from the space heater.
 While you can keep the heater in the corner of the tent, make sure it’s not pressed up against any of the sides directly.
-Instead, you’ll want as much airflow as possible around the entire unit.
+Instead, you’ll want as much airflow as possible around the unit.

 Proper Attachment of the Tank and Hose

-Follow assembly and operations instructions exactly.
+Follow assembly and operations instructions strictly.
 When the unit is operating safely, there should be no smell.
 However, if the heater develops a leak, you’ll smell a strong odor that resembles rotten eggs or a skunk.
 You might also hear a hissing noise near the fittings.

 If any signs of a leak appear, you’ll want to turn off the space heater immediately.
 Also, exit the tent right away for fresher air.
-A leaking propane tank can be very dangerous so don’t attempt to fix the problem yourself.
+A leaking propane tank can be very dangerous, so don’t attempt to fix the problem yourself.

 Propane-powered space heaters are another effective option.
 But there can be serious risks you need to be aware of.
 Make sure the heater is the appropriate size for your tent.
 Also, keep all flammable materials far away from the heater.